 Performance and Safety

 The Dr Trust ECG Pen is an FDA (Food and Drug Administration) approved and CE marked device.
 This is a significant milestone for an ambulatory ECG monitor, as it implies that the device has met the stringent performance and safety requirements stipulated by the FDA 510k process and the Medical Device Directive (MDD) requirements set out by CE regulators.
-The Dr Trust ECG Pen enables the detection of common aberrations in cardiovascular rhythm, such as atrial fibrillation, supraventricular tachycardia, and 1st/2nd/3rd degree heart blocks which can remain clinically silent for years.
+The Dr Trust ECG Pen enables the detection of common aberrations in cardiovascular rhythm, such as atrial fibrillation, supraventricular tachycardia, and 1st/2nd/3rd degree heart blocks that can remain clinically silent for years.

 The Dr Trust ECG Pen represents the forefront of cardiovascular telemedicine.
 As a fully integrated end-to-end system, it closes the loop between the patient and the physician and empowers the patient to take control of their own cardiovascular monitoring.
-The device is easy to use, lightweight and mobile, and clinically equivalent to the standard of care 12-lead ECGs in the hospital environment.
-Our team at Dr Trust is excited to be at the forefront of cardiovascular telesurveillance and is working towards better cardiovascular outcomes for patients globally.
+The device is easy to use, lightweight and mobile, and clinically equivalent to the standard care of the 12-lead ECGs in the hospital environment.
+Our team at Dr Trust is excited to be at the forefront of cardiovascular tele-surveillance and is working towards better cardiovascular outcomes for patients globally.

 - Stewart, J., G. Manmathan, and P. Wilkinson, Primary prevention of cardiovascular disease: A review of contemporary guidance and literature.
 JRSM cardiovascular disease, 2017.
 6: p.
 2048004016687211-2048004016687211.

 - Brunetti, N.D., et al., Telemedicine for cardiovascular disease continuum: A position paper from the Italian Society of Cardiology Working Group on Telecardiology and Informatics.
 Int J Cardiol, 2015.
 184: p.
 452-8.